kball66816/ERAFileCreator2/README.md

 The Program manages this by Taking End User input and storing them in in memory to be retrieved when the user wants to generate the file.
 Once they are retrieved they are built using a stringbuilder, once built the string is written to a text file using StreamWriter.

+To Run
+To run this program you can either install through the executable in the publish folder.
+This looks for updates within the folder on github and is deployed using clickonce.
+Alternatively you can open the solution in Visual Studio and select EFC.View as the startup project

 There are no 3rd party dependencies

 Instructions